Charles I's journey from Oxford to the Scottish army camp near Newark: Journey

 At midnight on 27 April, Charles came with the Duke of Richmond to Ashburnham's apartment.
 Scissors were used to cut the King's tresses and lovelock, and the peak of his beard was clipped off, so that he no longer looked like the man familiar to any who have seen his portraits by Anthony van Dyck.

 Hudson had persuaded the King that it was not possible to travel directly from Oxford to the Scottish camp outside Newark-on-Trent, and that it would be better to go by a circuitous route, first towards London, then north-east, before turning north-west towards Newark.
 As a cover for part of the journey, Hudson had an old pass for a captain who was ostensibly to go to London to discuss his composition with Parliament.
 Dressed in a scarlet cloak, Hudson represented the military bearer.

 At 2:00 am, Hudson went to the governor of Oxford, Sir Thomas Glemham, who brought the keys to the gates.
 The clock struck three as they crossed the Magdalen Bridge.
 As they approached the start of the London-road, the Governor took his leave with a "Farewell, Harry"—for to that name Charles was now to answer.
 He was riding disguised as Ashburnham's servant, wearing a montero cap and carrying a cloak bag.

 Charles was still hoping to hear from parties in London who would be willing to treat with him, but nothing was heard from that direction.
 Arriving at Hillingdon, at that time a village near Uxbridge and now in Greater London, the party dallied at the inn for several hours, debating on their future course.
 Three options were considered.
 The first was to continue to London, which was ruled out because there had been no word from there.
 The second option was to head north to the Scots, and a third option was to head for a port and seek a ship for the continent.
-They chose to head towards Kings Lynn in Norfolk, which if it proved difficult to reach, or if no ships were available, left the Scottish option still open.
+They chose to head towards King's Lynn in Norfolk, which if it proved difficult to reach, or if no ships were available, left the Scottish option still open.